UnionInternationalCheminsdeFer/OSDM/releases/OSDM-release-notes-v1.4.md

 ### Booking Synchronization

-If there is change in a trip or a booking, we have added an API that a carrier or distributor system can inform a retailor about that fact, that a trip or a booking has changed.
-The retailor can then itself inform a passenger or the purchaser e.g. a travel agency about changes to its booking.
+If there is change in a trip or a booking, we have added an API that a carrier or distributor system can inform a retailer about that fact, that a trip or a booking has changed.
+The retailer can then itself inform a passenger or the purchaser e.g. a travel agency about changes to its booking.

 The API consists of a set of **webhooks** that allow to send **events** about